rasjones/Flowplayer-DevKit/flash/bwcheck/trunk/README.txt

 3.1.3
 -----
+- Added new urlExtension, determines the 3rd token in the urlPattern
+- Possibility to attach labels to bitrates.
+These are used with the urlPattern and urlExtension to generate the resolved file names.
 Fixes:
 - Fixed dynamic switching, it was interpreting the 'bitrates' array in reversed order
 - Bandwidth is only detected once per clip.
 Because it was detected multiple times repeated plays did not work because